 But one thing is certain:

 Relationships are hard enough when both people are equally committed to making things work.
-Imagine one person left carrying all the weight—especially if there’s betrayal involved.
+Now, imagine one person left carrying all the weight—especially if there’s betrayal involved.
 The hardest part, though, is when both simply stop trying.

-It’s moments like these that make me reflect on how fragile love can be.
+Moments like these make me reflect on how fragile love can be.

 I remember asking myself long ago,